-Step 2: Financial information
+Step 3: Financial information

-For appropriate line entries, refer to your Illinois Income Tax return for the year you are changing.
 The line numbers on your Form IL-1040-X may not match the line numbers on your original return.

-If you filed an Illinois Schedule CR, Credit for Tax Paid to Other States, Illinois Schedule NR, or Illinois Schedule ED, Credit for K-12 Education Expenses, with your original Form IL-1040 or previously filed Form IL-1040-X, you must complete and attach a corrected Schedule CR, Schedule NR, or Schedule ED.
-For each change you make, you must give an explanation in Step 3, Line 34.
+If you filed Schedule CR, Credit for Tax Paid to Other States; Schedule NR; or Schedule ICR, Illinois Credits, with your original Form IL-1040 or previously filed Form IL-1040-X, you must complete and attach corrected schedules.
+For each change you make, you must give an explanation in Step 2, Line H.